 “Human Intelligence & The SEC’s Whistleblower Program” examines the government’s handling of tips in its search for assets concealed by securities fraudsters.
-The IRS Whistleblower Program too seeks tips from informants who help the IRS detect assets concealed in tax frauds.
+The IRS Whistleblower Program similarly seeks tips from informants who help the IRS detect assets concealed in tax frauds.

 Besides these whistleblower programs, tips can often be generated in a variety of ways.
 “Warsaw Prosecutors Eye Possible Money Laundering At 50 Platowcowa Street” highlights a tip supplied through an anonymous letter.
 This tip letter caused Polish prosecutors to launch a money laundering investigation and search for funds connected to a suspected shell company in Delaware.